bostonphp/PHP-Beginners-Book/authors_guide/readme.markdown

 1. Sign the [author's agreement](https://github.com/bostonphp/PHP-Beginners-Book/blob/master/authors_guide/agreement.markdown)
 2. A good understanding of Markdown
 	- A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
-Markdown?s syntax is comprised entirely of punctuation characters, which punctuation characters have been carefully chosen so as to look like what they mean.
+Markdown's syntax is comprised entirely of punctuation characters, which punctuation characters have been carefully chosen so as to look like what they mean.
 E.g., asterisks around a word actually look like \*emphasis\*.
 Markdown lists look like, well, lists.
-Even blockquotes look like quoted passages of text, assuming you?ve ever used email.
+Even blockquotes look like quoted passages of text, assuming you've ever used email.
 	- Markdown is a wonderfully simple approach to creating rich content with plain text.
 Written by John Gruber of Daring Fireball.
-You get on with the business of writing (without any fancy code) and Markdown takes care of producing clean textual outout suitable for different output formats.
+You get on with the business of writing (without any fancy code) and Markdown takes care of producing clean textual output suitable for different output formats.
 	- Here is an [overview of the syntax](http://daringfireball.net/projects/markdown/syntax)
 3. A good understanding of Git and GitHub
 	- You will need to a GitHub account, and Git installed on your computer